Shahram Sarkani, Ph.D., P.E.

 Hadi Mohammadi, Ph.D.Read more

-Dr. Hadi Mohammadi is an adjunct professor of engineering management and systems engineering at The George Washington University in Washington, DC.
+Dr. Hadi Mohammadi is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 He is an IT professional experienced with planning, implementing and managing endpoint and network architecture and accomplished ITIL, AWS Solution Architecture (SAA), and SecurityPlus certified.
 Dr. Mohammadi has over 10 years experience as a hands-on manager with strong knowledge of IT processes and cybersecurity incidents.
 Dr. Mohammadi has been engaged in the consulting industry in the areas of cybersecurity, risk management, and systems engineering techniques, and has competently managed multiple projects while maintaining customer satisfaction.
 In addition to his ongoing duties currently he is involved in designing, implementing, penetration testing, troubleshooting network infrastructure, Continuous Diagnostics and Mitigation (CDM) architecture design, cloud computing, AWS solution architecture, compliance and cybersecurity principles.
 Dr. Mohammadi has a Doctor of Philosophy (Ph.D.)
 Degree in Systems Engineering and a Masters in Engineering Management from GWU.

 - Hadi Mohammadi, Thomas Mazzuchi, and Shahram Sarkani, A Systems engineering framework for implementation of security and critical patch management process in diverse environments, Journal of Information Technology Management (JITM) 24 (4), 51-61, Dec 2013

 James Moreland, Ph.D.Read more